ModelEarth/community-data/README.md

 Most data resides in our [state folders](https://github.com/modelearth/community-data/tree/master/us/state).

-The following Python pipeline has not yet been fully implimented.
-It orginated from the [Public Tree Map Pipeline](https://github.com/Public-Tree-Map/public-tree-map-data-pipeline)
+Our Python pipeline has not yet been implimented.
+The following orginated from the [Public Tree Map Pipeline](https://github.com/Public-Tree-Map/public-tree-map-data-pipeline).
+We may instead just use Github Actions.
+Here are links to our [Github&nbsp;Actions&nbsp;samples](https://model.earth/community/projects/#github-actions).

 ## Running the Pipeline Locally